qooxdoo/qooxdoo/docs/core/interfaces.md

 ### Properties

 Properties in interfaces state that each class implementing this interface must have a property of the given name.
-The property definition (advanced_properties) is not evaluated and may be empty.
+The property definition is not evaluated and may be empty.

 ### Members